shrine-maiden-heavy-industries/torii-hdl/docs/language/index.md

 | `a > b`   | greater than          |
 | `a >= b`  | greater than or equal |

 ### Bitwise, shift, and rotate operators

 All bitwise and shift operations on integers provided by Python can be used on Torii values as well.

 Similar to arithmetic operations, if any operand of a bitwise expression is signed, the expression itself is signed as well.
 A shift expression is signed if the shifted value is signed.
 A rotate expression is always unsigned.

 Rotate operations with variable rotate amounts cannot be efficiently synthesized for non-power-of-2 widths of the rotated value.
-Because of that, the rotate operations are only provided for constant rotate amounts, specified as Python {class}`int`s.
+Because of that, the rotate operations are only provided for constant rotate amounts, specified as Python {py:class}`int`s.

 The following table lists the bitwise and shift operations provided by Torii: